Welcome to our Paris travel journal. This is the end of it.

 Sometimes pulling out or retuning a bike can be tough with the locking system.
 The bikes don't always move in and out smoothly, and if you don't return the bike properly, you can be charged for a lost bike.

 Demonstrating how ridiculously small the coffees to go are.

 Couples spontaneously dancing to music at the Eiffel Tower.

 Hanging out in the Jardins Trocadero, in front of the Eiffel Tower.

 At the top of the Arc de Triomphe.
 Just enjoying the view.

 Views from the top of the Arc de Triomphe.

-Left the Palais Galleria (Musée de la Mode), and passed by the Eiffel Tower on the way 😊
+I (Jen) left the Palais Galleria (Musée de la Mode), and passed by the Eiffel Tower on the way. 😊

 I hope that ring brings him luck 😉